-3.7 Re-sequencing and acceleration
+4.7 Re-sequencing and acceleration

 A change in sequence of the construction works could impact the actual payment against the forecast.
-The following list gives an indication of some of the reasons for re-sequencing the works:
+Some reasons for re-sequencing the works include:

-- to recover time due to previous slow progress (acceleration) - this may be imposed by the employer as a variation
+- to recover time due to previous slow progress (acceleration) this may be instructed by the employer as a variation

-- late procurement of sub-contractors or suppliers - programme having to be updated once appointment made
+- late procurement of subcontractors or suppliers programme having to be updated once appointment made

 - change of subcontractor or supplier

 - to accommodate employer's variations

 - site conditions encountered

 - adverse weather

 - insolvency of subcontractor or supplier.

-3.8 Effect of VAT
+4.8 Effect of VAT

-The nature of VAT in construction is a complicated subject and specific advice should be sought to establish which payments are subject to which levels of VAT.
+The nature of VAT in construction is a complicated subject and specific advice should be sought to establish which payments are subject to VAT, and the rate to be applied.

 On the assumption that VAT is incurred on a project then it is usually paid for at the time of payment to the contractor.
 It is not uncommon for the cash flow forecasts to exclude VAT but if the employer has asked for VAT to be shown this can be done.
-Difficulty arises where the project, or parts of the project, are subject to zero rating.
+Difficulty arises where the project, or parts of the project, are subject to different rates or VAT is not applicable.

-In these cases the VAT is added to the invoice and paid by the employer but then claimed back from HMRC at a later date.
+In most cases the VAT is added to the invoice and paid by the employer but may then be claimed back from HMRC at a later date.
 The effect on the cash flow is therefore considerable as the employer will be without funds for a period of time.
 This may cause a dip in the cash flow near the end of the project where the VAT is paid back to the employer from HMRC.

 Changes in VAT legislation can also cause a variance to the cash flow forecast.
 As construction projects can be for a long duration a change in legislation may have time to impact on the payments of a project.
-The changes in legislation could mean a change in the overall level of VAT, what services VAT applies or does not apply to, or a change in the zero rating or reduced rating to certain construction services or products.
+The changes in legislation could mean a change in the overall level of VAT, the products and services VAT applies or does not apply to, or a change in the level of rating to certain construction services or products.

-3.9 Effect of alternative procurement routes
+4.9 Effect of alternative procurement routes

-3.9.1 Traditional versus design and build and cost reimbursable/target costs
+4.9.1 Traditional versus design and build and cost reimbursable/target costs